 This guide covers:

-- What are performance improvement procedures and plans?
+- What are performance improvement procedures?

-What are performance improvement procedures and plans?
+What are performance improvement procedures?

 A performance improvement procedure usually refers to the ways in which your performance is managed, monitored and measured during the timescale set for you to improve your performance.